alecmuffett/onion-dv-certificate-proposal/README.md

-# A simple proposal for provision of DV certificates to Onion Sites
+# A simple proposal to provide DV certificates to Onion Sites

 ## Outline